MicrosoftDocs/cloud-adoption-framework/docs/secure/secure-govern.md

 ## Monitor compliance and methods of enforcement

 It’s critical to monitor compliance and enforce policies to maintain the principle of confidentiality in enterprise cloud environments.
 These actions are essential for robust security standards.
-These processes ensure that all security measures are consistently applied and effective, protecting sensitive data from unauthorized access and breaches.
+These processes ensure that all security measures are consistently applied and effective to help protect sensitive data from unauthorized access and breaches.
 Regular assessments, automated monitoring, and comprehensive training programs are essential to ensure adherence to established policies and procedures.

 - **Regular audits and assessments:** Conduct regular security audits and assessments to ensure that policies are being followed and identify areas for improvement.
 These audits should cover regulatory, industry, and organizational standards and requirements, and might involve non-Microsoft assessors to provide an unbiased evaluation.
 An approved assessment and inspection program helps maintain high standards of security and compliance, and ensures that all aspects of data confidentiality are thoroughly reviewed and addressed.

 - **Automated compliance monitoring:** Tools like [Azure Policy](/azure/governance/policy/overview) automate the monitoring of compliance with security policies and provide real-time insights and alerts.
-This functionality ensures continuous adherence to security standards.
-Automated monitoring helps detect and respond to policy violations quickly, which reduces the risk of data breaches.
+This functionality helps ensure continuous adherence to security standards.
+Automated monitoring helps you detect and respond to policy violations quickly, which reduces the risk of data breaches.
 It also ensures continuous compliance by regularly checking configurations and access controls against established policies.

 - **Training and awareness programs:** Educate employees about data confidentiality policies and best practices to foster a security-conscious culture.
 Regular training sessions and awareness programs help ensure that all staff members understand their roles and responsibilities in maintaining data confidentiality.
 These programs should be updated regularly to reflect changes in policies and emerging threats.
 This strategy ensures that employees are always equipped with the latest knowledge and skills.